 Year of call: 2002

-He is both a Grade 4 and RASSO approved Prosecutor.
+He is both a Grade 4 and RASSO approved Prosecutor and is regularly sought to appear in those sensitive cases.

-Barry’s defence practice encompasses the wide spectrum of criminal work, although it was in cases involving serious allegations of drugs supply or violence that he first made his mark, securing acquittals in a number of challenging cases.
+Barry’s defence practice encompasses the wide spectrum of criminal work, although it was in cases involving serious allegations of drugs supply or violence that he first made his mark, securing acquittals in a number of complex and difficult cases.

 In addition to his busy practice amongst the junior ranks, he is regularly instructed as Junior Counsel in cases involving allegations of murder or manslaughter.

-He has delivered seminars and lectures to both Prosecution agencies and defence lawyers, most recently providing training to Wessex RASSO and Hampshire Police on charging and Indictments in complex cases of a sexual nature.
+He has delivered seminars and lectures to both Prosecution agencies and defence lawyers, most recently providing training to a number of different CPS areas and police forces on charging and Indictments in complex cases of a sexual nature.

 He has been regularly instructed to provide pre-charge advice to a number of different constabularies in RASSO areas in complex and challenging cases.

-- Operation Daraga (Bournemouth CC) – Prosecution of large scale class A drugs conspiracy involving 9 Defendants
+- Operation Daraga (Bournemouth CC) – Leading junior for the Prosecution (leading Kaj Scarsbrook) of large scale class A drugs conspiracy involving 9 Defendants

-- R v SR (Southampton CC) – Defending allegations of gun attack on an escort
+- R v SR (Southampton CC) – successful defence of allegations of gun attack on a sex worker

-- R v NR (Southwark CC) – Defending rape allegation where primary issue is capacity to consent
+- R v NR (Southwark CC) – successful defence rape allegation where primary issue was capacity to consent

-- R v G (Basildon CC) – Prosecution attempted murder and GBH
+- R v G (Basildon CC) – successful Prosecution attempted murder and GBH

 - Operation Teddy (Southampton CC, 2016) – successful defence of woman alleged to be part of a drugs gang running drugs in Southampton